by Tracy C. Brown

 This has been a really annoying weekend of enlightened cynicism about anthropology and archaeology for me.
-The truth of the matter is that I have always had a love-hate relationship with anthropology and archaeology in the United States.
+The truth of the matter is this.
+I have always had a love-hate relationship with anthropology and archaeology in the United States.
 I love the subject matter of anthropology and archaeology, but I hate the people environment.
 Yes, it could be “just me,” but other people inside the discipline and outside of it have expressed the same thing to me over the years with regard to the anthropologists and archaeologists they have known.
-One such person who resided outside the discipline once expressed to me the feeling that most anthropologists and archaeologists are the way they are because they are “Godless idolaters who have never seen the inside of a church.”
+One such person, who resided outside the discipline, expressed to me the opinion that most anthropologists and archaeologists are the way they are because they are “Godless idolaters who have never seen the inside of a church.”
 (LOL)

 I think the standard anthropological and archaeological response to my previous statement (and theirs), after the “screw you” part, would be that the people environment is like this in all academic and professional disciplines, so it is not just anthropology and archaeology.
-Based on my own personal experience from working in other disciplines for the past 32 years, I honestly have to say that this is not true.
+However, based on my own personal experiences from working in other disciplines for the past 32 years, I honestly must say that this is not true.
 The interpersonal pettiness and drama that I (and many others) have observed in American anthropology and archaeology for the past 41 years is almost completely absent in the environmental science, industrial training development, technical editing, technical writing, and engineering fields.
-Put that in your ancient elbow pipes and smoke it!!!
+Put that in your ancient elbow pipes and smoke it!

 My cynical and rather depressing weekend brought to mind a famous law that is somewhat like Murphy’s Law.
 It is called Sayre’s Law.
 The version of Sayre’s Law stated below (with a bracketed item of my own included within it) is my favorite version, which is always accompanied in my mind with a choral item to underline it:

-You can read more about Sayre’s Law and other historical versions of it at the following link:
+You may read more about Sayre’s Law and other historical versions of it at the following safe link:

 Someone needs to break free and lead a revolution in American anthropology and archaeology.
 I am too old and tired to do it—but I do sincerely hope some young person or a large group of young people in American anthropology and archaeology will one day say “enough is enough” and lead that revolution.
 The nation and the world need a kinder, gentler, and more reasonable American anthropology and archaeology in the 21st century—one that is willing and able to look honestly at its own warts and do something about them.
 I am preaching to myself here too.
 In American anthropology and archaeology in the 21st century—against the grain should be a way of life—from this moment forward.
 Listen to the song: